haondt/linktiles/docs/configuration.md

 - default: `<hardcoded secret key>`

-When using the built in authentication, this is the secret key used for session management.
+When using the built-in authentication, this is the secret key used for session management.
 There is a default key built into the application that will work, but it is recommended that you replace this with your own.
 You can generate one with openssl:

 ```sh
 openssl rand -hex 32